transdigiware/support/README.md

 Welcome to our public-facing ZenHub repo.
 Here you can submit issues, vote on feature requests, or just say hi!

 # What is Zenhub?
 ZenHub is a lightweight browser extension that injects features directly into GitHub's native interface.
-It adds a key, strategic dimension to GitHub allowing dynamic peer feedback, file uploads, customizable kanban-style Issue boards, and more.
+It adds a key, strategic dimension to GitHub allowing team collaboration, customizable kanban-style Issue boards, reporting and more.

 Learn about our features on [our website](https://www.zenhub.io/)!